zarfld/pokeysHal/README.md

 - **Use Projects for Agile Workflows**: If working in sprints or stages, use GitHub Projects to visually track the progress of issues across stages.

 By leveraging these marking features effectively, you can streamline issue management and ensure better communication within your team.

+## Subfolder Structure

+The source from the repository `https://bitbucket.org/mbosnak/pokeyslib` is placed in a subfolder named `pokeyslib`.
+This subfolder is automatically updated every two weeks to ensure that the latest changes from the original repository are included.

+## Automatic Update Mechanism

+The `.github/workflows/build.yml` file includes a scheduled job to update the content from the specified repository every two weeks.
+This job clones the repository `https://bitbucket.org/mbosnak/pokeyslib` into the `pokeyslib` subfolder and commits the updates to the repository.

+The update job is triggered by the `schedule` event, which is set to run at a two-week interval.
+This ensures that the `pokeyslib` subfolder is always up-to-date with the latest changes from the original repository.